-With an associate degree from Madison College in IT-Cloud DevOps Specialist, you'll have the fundamentals of architecture, deployment, management and operations on leading cloud computing platforms.
+With an associate degree from Madison College in our IT-Cloud DevOps Specialist program, you'll learn the fundamentals of architecture, deployment, management and operations on leading cloud computing platforms.

 Valuable skills sought by employers including cloud-based identity management, networking, infrastructure migration and management, application deployment and automation, as well as security and cost controls are at the core of this program.
 The IT-Cloud DevOps Specialist focuses on the Amazon AWS and Microsoft Azure cloud environments.
 The virtual computing capability and cloud services offered by these two industry leaders are revolutionizing the way business of all sizes approach their information technology needs.